MapsterMapper/Mapster/README.md

              src => string.Format("{0} {1}", src.FirstName, src.LastName));

 #####Ignore Members & Attributes
-By default, Mapster will automatically map properties with the same names.
+Mapster will automatically map properties with the same names.
 You can ignore members by using `Ignore` method.

     TypeAdapterConfig<TSource, TDestination>()
         .NewConfig()
         .Ignore(dest => dest.Id);

-Or you can ignore globally by using global setting.

-    TypeAdapterConfig.GlobalSettings.IgnoreMembers.Add('Id');

 You can ignore members annotated with specific attribute by using `IgnoreAttribute` method.